-[Reference] Importance of business (example in assumed factory) Table 3-9 Table 3-9 Importance of business (example in assumed factory) Business Contents importance level Large It is a business that is directly linked to stable production of products, and if this business cannot be carried out, production will be hindered on the same day.
+[Reference] Importance of business (example in assumed factory) Table 3-9 Table 3-9 Importance of business (example in assumed factory) Business importance level Contents Large It is a business that is directly linked to stable production of products, and if this business cannot be carried out, production will be hindered on the same day.
 Large-scale quality deterioration occurs in an unacceptable range.
-If this work cannot be carried out because it is in related to stable production of products, product be hindered within 2 to 3 days.
-Unacceptable quality deterioration occurs on a scale.
+Medium If this work cannot be carried out because it is indirectly related to stable production of products, production will be hindered within 2 to 3 days.
+Unacceptable quality deterioration occurs on a small scale.
 Small It is a business that is not related to stable production of products, and even if this business cannot be carried out, there is a low risk that production will be hindered.
 The quality of the product deteriorates to a level that does not cause any problems.